Ranga-Auaha-Ako/canvas-report-tools/README.md

 # canvas-report-tools

+canvasQuizzesExcel.user.js : export Canvas classic questionbanks into spreadsheet, for team to collaboratly work on questions in google doc or team document.

 breadcrumb.user.js: for adding breadcrumbs in Canvas pages. enabled when edit page in module. process/howto see this video https://www.youtube.com/watch?v=Qe6-S44KrVc

 peer-grading.user.js: for peer review report; the reviewed scores/reviewer-names for each assignmet.